Tampico Affair: Background

 Running short on gasoline for an auxiliary engine, Dolphin's Capt.
-Ralph Earle, visited the American consulate on 9 April, where he arranged a purchase from a German civilian, Max Tyron.
+Ralph Earle visited the US consulate on 9 April, where he arranged a purchase from a German civilian, Max Tyron.
 Capt.
 Earle was to arrange delivery from Tyron's dock.
 However, the dock was located in close proximity to the Iturbide Bridge.

 Conflict

 Capt.
 Earle ordered Ensign Charles C. Copp to take a whaleboat, and crew, to pick up coal from Tyron's dock.
-Though flying the U.S. colors fore and aft, the U.S. Navy sailors were unarmed and unable to speak Spanish.
+Though flying the US colors fore and aft, the US Navy sailors were unarmed and unable to speak Spanish.
 While loading the fuel, the sailors were surrounded by an armed squad of Zaragoza's soldiers.
-Two sailors, Coxswain G.H.
-Siefert and Seaman J.P.
-Harrington, were still on board the American whaleboat, but they too were taken at gunpoint.
+Two sailors, Coxswain G. H. Siefert and Seaman J. P. Harrington, were still on board the American whaleboat, but they too were taken at gunpoint.
 All were taken to Col. Ramón H. Hinojosa's headquarters.
 He released the Americans to continue reloading their gasoline, but they were not allowed to leave until permission was received from Zaragoza.

 Max Tyron informed Capt.
 Earle and Admiral Mayo aboard the Dolphin, and Mayo ordered Earle to seek his men's release under strong protest.
 Earle, accompanied by Clarence Miller, met with Zaragoza who apologized, explaining his men were "evidently ignorant of the first laws of war."
-Within an hour of their arrest, the whaleboat had returned to the Dolphin.
-Ensign Copp was faulted by Mayo for allowing his men to be taken from an American vessel.
-Mayo viewed the incident as an insult to American sovereignty, requiring reparation.
+Within an hour of their arrest, the whaleboat had returned to Dolphin.
+Ensign Copp was faulted by Mayo for allowing his men to be taken from a US vessel.
+Mayo viewed the incident as an insult to US sovereignty, requiring reparation.
 Mayo had Commander William A. Moffett deliver a note to Zaragoza stating, "taking men from a boat flying the American flag is a hostile act, not to be excused."
 Mayo further demanded a "formal disavowal", that the responsible officer "receive severe punishment," and "that you hoist the American flag in a prominent position on shore and salute it with 21 guns, which salute will be duly returned by this ship."

 Morelos Zaragoza referred the matter to the Mexican Ministry of War in Mexico City.
 When Wilson heard of the matter from Secretary of State William Jennings Bryan, Wilson responded, "Mayo could not have done otherwise," and further, "...unless the guilty persons are promptly punished consequences of gravest sort might ensue..."